nebari-dev/nebari-docs/ARCHITECTURE.md

 # `docs/`

 This is the top-level directory for the documentation.
-It contains the following:
+It contains the following files and directories.

 ## `docs`